Don’t Put Out the Digital Welcome Mat for Fraud

 Step 2: Spot Phishing Fast and Don’t Get Hooked

 You have probably already seen phishing emails, texts or pop ups alerting you that you have won something or need to take urgent action on one of your accounts.
+You may have gotten a friend request from a fake social media profile.
 Clicking on these can download malware or steal your personal information, but there are tell-tale signs that give phishers away:

 Step 3: Multi-factor Identification is Security Squared